RhettRautsaw/VenomMaps/README.md

 <img align="center" src="www/screenshot2.png" width=100%>

 The box in the lower left corner (1) has alternate basemaps on which to view the distribution.
-You can also plot the **Niche Model** (2) and **Occurrence Points** (3) by checking those boxes on the right side of the page, then hitting **Update** (4) again.
-However, please note that niche models are large and take a long time to plot.
+You can also plot the **Species Distribution Model** (2) and **Occurrence Points** (3) by checking those boxes on the right side of the page, then hitting **Update** (4) again.
+However, please note that SDMs are large and take a long time to plot.
 Please be patient.
 Alternatively, you can download this repository and run the Shiny App locally for faster plotting (see below).

 <img align="center" src="www/screenshot3.png" width=100%>